 Each music major will be evaluated for approval for upper level status at the end of two years of music study.
+Upper level standing application forms are available in the music office.
+Each student should apply no later than April 1 in the spring semester of the sophomore year.
 Consult the manual for undergraduate studies for more details.

 Students with an undergraduate major in music must register for at least one major ensemble each semester in residence.
-At Samford University the following groups are defined as major ensembles: A Cappella Choir, University Chorale, Musical Theatre Ensemble, Samford Opera, Opera Workshop, Orchestra, Wind Ensemble, Symphonic Band, and Marching Band.
-See the table below for specific ensemble requirements by degree.
+At Samford University the following groups are defined as major ensembles: A Cappella Choir, Marching Band, Musical Theatre Ensemble, Samford Opera, Opera Workshop, Orchestra, Symphonic Band, University Chorale, and Wind Ensemble.
+See the table below.

-The following guidelines apply to ensemble participation by music division majors:
+The following guidelines apply to participation by music division majors:

 - Music education students should participate in ensembles in the area in which they plan to student-teach.

 - Vocal/choral music education majors may substitute two credits in Samford Opera, Opera Workshop, or Music Theatre Ensemble for two credits in a major choral ensemble.
 Music and worship majors with vocal emphasis may complete their required eight ensemble credits in any major vocal ensemble.